FairyTaleLABs/BL-Better-Light-Ctrl/README.md

       * USB-C cable between power supply and LED controller
   * Network:
       * your 3D printer has to be connected with a WiFi network
-      * the LED Controller has to be connected to the same WiFi network as your X1C
+      * the "BL Better Light" Controller has to be connected to the same WiFi network as your 3D printer
       * without WiFi it is not possible to use the LED controller
   * Configuration devices:
       * PC, laptop, tablet, smartphone etc
       * to configure the LED controller you need an actual browser on your device
-      * your device has to be connected to the same WiFi network as your X1C and your LED controller
+      * your device has to be connected to the same WiFi network as your 3D printer and your "BL Better Light" LED controller
       * in very rare cases micro USB cable to re-programming the microcontroller
-   * X1C Firmware:
+   * Firmware:
-      * at least version 1.04
+      * at least version 1.04 for X1C
 ***
 ### 3. Preliminaries: